-- Alcohol 101 Students explore why they choose to (or not to) drink.
+- Let's Talk About Alcohol Students explore why they choose to (or not to) drink.
 Through a series of games and activities, students learn about ways to keep themselves and their fellow Owls safe when alcohol is in the mix! - Beyond Yes & No: Building A Culture of Consent How would we feel living in a world where all boundaries are honored?
 Where we could feel safe and affirmed?
 This workshop will explore how we can move past a transactional or Yes/No framework of consent and how we can begin to work toward a culture of consent.

-- Take Action, Take Care (formerly Give a Hoot: Owls Speak Up) College life includes new experiences and situations that can impact well-being.
+• Take Action, Take Care College life includes new experiences and situations that can impact well-being.
 Students will learn how to support community wellness through positive action.
 This program will provide students with information about the bystander effect, the difference between emergent and non-emergent situations, and strategies for taking action.
+Students will also practice applying these strategies to scenarios that focus on topics like mental health, body image, alcohol/drug use, sexual health and sexual assault.

+Partnership with community-based providers in compliance with PA Act 55: PA Act 55 requires Temple University to establish and maintain a memorandum of understanding (MOU) with at least one local rape crisis center and one local domestic violence program.

-Students will also practice applying these strategies to scenarios that focus on topics like mental health, body image, alcohol/drug use, sexual health and sexual assault. - Partnership with community-based providers in compliance with PA Act 55. - WOAR Philadelphia Center Against Sexual Violence: Students can contact WOAR through their 24-hour hotline, and if necessary, a WOAR representative will meet with the student at a Main campus location.
+• WOAR Philadelphia Center Against Sexual Violence provides rape crisis services.
+Individuals can contact WOAR through their 24-hour hotline, and if necessary, a WOAR representative will meet with the student at a Main campus location.
 WOAR staff also provide educational programming and consultation on policies and practices.